PECO Multicultural Series at Penn’s Landing

 What could be better than enjoying some amazing salsa performances on the banks of the Delaware River?
 Or how about savoring authentic dishes from the Caribbean, Ireland or Mexico?

-Now in its 15th year, the PECO Multicultural Series features free events at Penn’s Landing throughout the summer.
-So check out the schedule, call some friends and get down to Penn’s Landing to experience some of the many cultures that thrive in the vibrant communities of Philadelphia.
+The PECO Multicultural Series features free events at Penn’s Landing throughout the summer.
+So check out the schedule below, call some friends and get down to Penn’s Landing to experience some of the many cultures that thrive in the vibrant communities of Philadelphia.

 Multicultural Series Calendar